Upcoming Event: Stefanus Alliance

 “What Nourishes You?”
 Monthly Meal Conversations

-The Lutheran Center hosts monthly meal conversations for staff and faculty on what nourishes them and contribute to their well-being.
+The Lutheran Center hosts monthly meal conversations for staff and faculty on what nourishes them and contributes to their well-being.
 Each meal features a St. Olaf staff or faculty member who responds to the question “What Nourishes You?”
 Each month features a different speaker.

-The speaker list for Fall will be announced soon:
+The speaker list for Fall is

 Fellowships